-The actuarial assumptions used in the September 30, 2018, valuation were based on the results of an actuarial experience study for the five-year period ending September 30, 2014, which resulted in several changes to the assumptions as of September 30, 2019.
-The Fund updates their experience studies every five years.
+The actuarial assumptions used in the September 30, 2019, valuation were based on the results of an actuarial experience study for the five-year period ending September 30, 2014.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.